Introduction to Kubernetes Service Mesh | Weaveworks

 - API (programmable interface, Kubernetes Custom Resource Definitions (CRD))

-Has a Go control plane and uses Envoy as a proxy data plane.
-Istio is a complex system that does many things, like tracing, logging, TLS, authentication, etc. A drawback is the resource hungry control plane, says Stefan.
+Istio has a Go control plane and uses Envoy as a proxy data plane.
+It functions as a complex system that does many things, like tracing, logging, TLS, authentication, etc. A drawback is the resource hungry control plane, says Stefan.
 The more services you have the more resources you need to run them on Istio.

 This is a managed control plane that also uses an Envoy proxy for its data plane.
 You don’t have to run it yourself on your cluster.
 It works very similar to Istio.
 Since it’s fairly new and it still lacks many of the features that Istio has.
 For example it doesn’t include mTLS or traffic policies.